thephpleague/url/4.0/components/overview.md

 scheme   authority       path        query   fragment
 ~~~

-The URL authority part in itself can be composed of up to 3 parts.
+The URI authority part in itself can be composed of up to 3 parts.

 ~~~
 john:doe@example.com:8042